Last Updated on by Karl

 Step 1: Coming Up With The Right Title

 The first step in giving your quiz the ability to attract audiences would be to come up with a title with that kind of a gravitational pull.
-You want to create a title that not only attracts attention, but invites audiences to take your quiz.
-Now while we do encourage originality, here are a couple of title templates for you to work with in case you need a helping hand:
+You want to create a title that not only attracts attention but invites audiences to take your quiz.
+Now while we do encourage originality, here are a couple of title templates for you to work in case you need a helping hand:

 - The “How Much Do You Actually Know” Title – You'd be surprised to see how much a question changes when you include the word “actually.”
 For instance, compare the question “How much do you know about the Star Wars galaxy?” with “How much do you actually know about the Star Wars galaxy?”
 By adding the word “actually,” you've turned a regular question into something more of a challenge, and this is the perfect way to invite someone to play a little game, or in your case, to take a little quiz.